Ex-GOP candidates making solo runs

 “I still feel like I can win as an independent, but I definitely felt like I could win if I had the party backing ’cause it’s a Republican county,” Irvin said.

 As past local elections in Shenandoah County have shown, some former Republican supporters who went independent ended up winning elections.
 Supervisors Cindy Bailey and Marsha Shruntz failed to receive the Republican Committee nominations to run for board seats.
 Bailey defeated Republican Steve Shaffer and Democrat Emily Scott while Shruntz unseated longtime Republican board member Dennis Morris.
 Bailey and Shruntz ran their campaigns on a platform of no more tax increases and to curb spending.

-“So I think there is some dissatisfaction with some sitting board members about ,” Orndorff said.
+“So I think there is some dissatisfaction with some sitting board members about [tax increases],” Orndorff said.